 There are currently 13 Board approved personnel policies.
+All District policies can be found at www.sswd.org.

 • Are salaries, pay scales, and benefits comparable/ competitive with regional and industry standards?

 Yes.
 The District regularly obtains information from local agencies that are in the District's competitive labor market.
 In 2010, staff updated the 2009 Compensation Study completed in October 2009.
 The District surveyed 16 agencies to obtain the updated information.
 The District's Board of Directors is currently evaluating the existing employee benefit offerings.